Mohammad-ALADDASI/ChronoLearn/README.md

 ## Research Question

-> **How can a history-based Knowledge Graph improve contextual understanding and intelligent information retrieval compared to traditional keyword-based search engines?**
+> **How can a history-based Knowledge Graph provide an interactive and intelligent way to represent historical data compared to traditional text-based representations?**

 ---